sespy/ow/docs/index.md

-# A Poorly Labelled Wiki
+# A Poorly Labelled Wiki t

 Root of this Obsidian knowledge base.
 The folders in `/docs` appear as the main sections on the navigation bar.